gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV10 - Validation of cell cycle stage and protein depletion efficiency for scsHi-C

 ### (j)
-Immunofluorescence analysis of mean Halo-TMR-WAPL fluorescence in the thresholded chromatin mask for central Z-slices for control and WAPL depleted cells.
+Immunofluorescence analysis of mean nuclear Halo-TMR-WAPL fluorescence for control and WAPL depleted cells.
 Fields of cells analysed.

 The notebooks threshold the chromatin channel for fields of cells, and calculate the mean Halo-TMR-WAPL fluorescence within the nucleus for the conditions of interest.
 The notebooks can be found here: [notebook]().